Chris56974/Pethreon/REFLECTION.md

 # Questions I had when developing the project

-1. Multiple testing frameworks?
+## Multiple testing frameworks?

-I like Jest but it looks like Truffle uses Mocha and Chai.
-Since I only want one testing framework I removed Jest.
+I like Jest for React, but it looks like Truffle uses Mocha and Chai?
+I wonder if I need both?

+## Does ethereum support subscriptions?

+It looks like the lightning network on BTC can support subscriptions with payment channels.
+But it seems like all transactions on Ethereum must be initiated from an external source.
+I have to think about how I can create a subscription service.